 Ronald Singer received his Bachelors of Science from Tulane University and his Masters of Science from Loyola University of New Orleans.
 A forensic scientist since 1972, he has served as President of the International Association of Forensic Sciences.
 He is also a Distinguished Fellow and Past President of the American Academy of Forensic Sciences, a Distinguished Member and Past President of the Association of Firearm and Toolmark Examiners, an Emeritus Member and Past Secretary of the American Society of Crime Laboratory Directors, and a member of numerous other forensic associations and committees.
-He has been an invited speaker on forensic issues throughout the U.S., Hungary, Bosnia, England, Portugal, Turkey, the Maldives, and Sri Lanka.
+He has been an invited speaker on forensic issues throughout the U.S., Hungary, Bosnia, England, Portugal, Turkey, the Maldives, Sri Lanka, the Czech Republic, Lebanon, and the United Arab Emirates.